neezacoto/BaronLogicPuzzle/README.md

 # Presentation
 ### This is a game inspired by Brians Logic Puzzles at (http://www.logic-puzzles.org/)
 #### Basic Game Functions
-- ability to choose board size
+- Ability to choose board size
-- the board auto generates puzzles
+- The board auto generates puzzles
-- hint will populate the clues box
+- Hint will populate the clues box
-- clear errors will clear anything wrong with the board
+- Clear errors will clear anything wrong with the board
-- undo will allow the user to return to previous states of the board
+- Undo will allow the user to return to previous states of the board
-- start over will clear the board
+- Start over will clear the board
 ![gameFunction](https://cdn.discordapp.com/attachments/857973303880187916/950453575279067146/show.gif)
 #### Upon Completion
 ![win](https://cdn.discordapp.com/attachments/857973303880187916/950453575673327666/win.gif)
 #### Known Bug
 Upon pressing start over the hints button stops functionality.
 This is because instead of clearing the board we create a new board instance, this seems at first fast and easy, but doing this, the board loses it's reference to it's hints update.
 This could be easily solved by resetting all the cells manually.
+### What I Learned

+Key Takeaways:
+- Learning how to use fxml with JavaFX
+- Working as a team to connect the front-end with the back-end in a JavaFX application
+- Debugging code partners code using file sharing
+- Using scene builder to speed up UI development
+- Strengthening my java workflow and fundementals
+- Getting comfortable with developmental sprints with a team

+Key Visual Elements:
+- Responsive to window resizing
+- Minimilist and clean design that allows for intuitve and clutterless UX
+- User Feedback with every user action
 # Project Discription
 ## CS-225-Assignment-2